otland/docs/README.md

-# My Awesome Book
+# Guide to setting up and maintaining an Open Tibia server

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This book will cover the basics of setting up your first Open Tibia server, introduce you to the server interface, scripting, and more.